ikappaki/standard-streams-test/README.md

 The child can change its stderr buffer mode with [setvbuf](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/setvbuf).

-It can be set to unbuffered mode, in which case characters appear into the pipe's buffer immediately
+It can be set to unbuffered mode, in which case characters appear into the pipe's buffer immediately:
 ```
 >stest :pipe-to-child-stderr :pipe-size 1 :read 1 :write 1 :unbuf
 [CMD*:62688] :pipe-to-child-stderr :pipe-size 1 :read 1 :write 1 :unbuf